 Guilty, not so much, because of the work we have done, the leeches, the diets, the exercise, the mental work outs, it feels more like I have climbed a small mountain, looked at the view and wish others could get to see it too.

-Science with our cancer, Polycythaemia vera (PV) for those looking in :wink: is a bit like the Dutch lad putting his finger in the hole of the dam (because the old word for a retaining wall to prevent water ingress is not allowed by the site :wink: ), it stopped the flood for now, but we are always looking to strengthen the dam because we know deep inside the rain will try and come again.
+Science with our cancer, Polycythaemia vera (PV) for those looking in is a bit like the Dutch lad putting his finger in the hole of the dam (because the old word for a retaining wall to prevent water ingress is not allowed by the site ), it stopped the flood for now, but we are always looking to strengthen the dam because we know deep inside the rain will try and come again.

 PS lots of in season fruit and no rubber balls in my diet seems to have helped LOL

 It is nearly a year since the crash, over a year since the marriage fell apart and coming up for a year of getting an answer.
 Divorce still ongoing, insurance claim slower still and now the fog is lifting on the cancer.
-Dancing on rice paper grasshopper, dancing on rice paper :slight_smile:
+Dancing on rice paper grasshopper, dancing on rice paper

 We are paddling in the edges of the sea, but very much aware of the Kraken that swims below us.